 (Google Alert cancelled)

-If you want Google to deliver alerts to your inbox via email, you can configure rules in your email program to automatically redirect all alerts to one or more email folders.
+If you want Google to deliver alerts via email, you can configure rules in your email application to redirect alerts automatically to one or more email folders.
 This helps to keep your alerts organized and easier to track and sort through.

-If you choose to receive alerts via RSS feed, you can use a feed reader to view the information on your smart phone or mobile device.
+If your alerts are sent out via RSS feed, you can use a feed reader to view the information on your smart phone or mobile device.

-Once you have set up your alerts, you can track information about topics, your business, competitors, etc., or start creating web content about the latest news and updates in your topic of choice.
+Once you have set up your alerts, you can monitor information about topics, your business, competitors, etc., or create content for your business blog in your niche/industry.

 How To Repost News Items From Google Alerts On Your Blog

-You can republish news items directly from Google Alerts on your WordPress your website as blog posts or as a ‘widgetized’ item on your sidebar.
+You can republish news items directly from Google Alerts on your WordPress your WordPress blog as blog posts or as a ‘widgetized’ item on your sidebar.

 Let’s take a look at both methods: